acionescu/event-bus/README.md

    ability to ensure that certain functionality and data is no exposed to unprivileged users ( e.g. we can mark an event as private and thus we prevent outside modification of header params via a configuration file )

-The header parameters for each event type can be configured, if allowed, from outside the app via a configuration file.
-This way we provide a flexible mechanism to control different behaviors.

 Now coming back to the original question :